 UPDATE <tablename> SET <columnnamme> = <new value> [WHERE condition];

-Let us see an example of UPDATE command.
-Below example shows updating a record of the table Employee.
+Let us see an example of the UPDATE command.
+The below example shows updating a record of the table Employee.

 UPDATE Employee SET DepartmentNo = 03 WHERE EmployeeNo = 101;